ph101pp/jquery-cover/readme.markdown

 #jQuery Cover plugin

-This plugin mimics the CSS3 `background-size:cover;` behavior and therefore makes it available in all mayor browsers down to IE7.
+This plugin mimics the CSS3 `background-size:cover;` behavior and therefore makes it available in all browsers.

+Compatible with IE 7.0+, Firefox 3+, Safari 3.1+, Opera 9.6+ and Google Chrome.

 [Example](http://greenish.github.io/jquery-cover)